hpyproject/hpyproject.org/posts/2023/10/hpy_meetup.md

 The biggest problem is that introducing handles and a context argument will radically change the API and break a lot of extensions.

-# Discussions
+## Discussions

-We had a lot of good discussions and probably the most important one was about the Nogil implementation because this implies some very interesting changes that will improve lives for alternative implementations also.
-Sam, the author of Python's Nogil fork, plans to make `PyObject *` opaque (so it will narrow to the semantics of a handle) and also, the `Py_INCREF` will use an indirection over a function pointer to actually call the incref logic.
+We had a lot of good discussions and probably the most important one was about the [PEP 703 (noGIL)](https://peps.python.org/pep-0703/) implementation and the new version of ABI (abi4) that is planned to be compatible with both noGIL and GIL builds of CPython.
+In order to achieve that, Sam, the author of PEP 703, plans to make `PyObject *` opaque (so it will narrow to the semantics of a handle) and also, the `Py_INCREF` will use an indirection over a function pointer to actually call the incref logic.
 This is, again, a big step forward for alternative implementations.

 # Cython/HPy